 Did you know that there are 2,948 dairy farms in Ohio alone?
-Of those farms, twelve supply Round Hill Dairy with their milk in order to make you a superior product!
+Of those farms, eleven supply Round Hill Dairy with their milk in order to make you a superior product!

 We would like to introduce you to the faces behind what makes our homemade ice cream so special.